Stadthausbrücke station: Trains

-The rapid transit trains of the lines S1, S2 and S3 of the Hamburg S-Bahn are calling the station.
-Direction of the trains on track 1 is Wedel (S1), Hamburg-Altona (S2) and Pinneberg (S3).
-On track 2 the trains are traveling in the direction Poppenbüttel (S1), Bergedorf (S2) and Stade (S3) via Hamburg central station.
+The rapid transit trains of the lines S1 and S3 of the Hamburg S-Bahn are calling the station.
+Direction of the trains on track 1 is Wedel (S1) and Pinneberg (S3).
+On track 2 the trains are traveling in the direction Poppenbüttel (S1) and Neugraben (S3) via Hamburg central station.

 Facilities

 No personnel is attending the station, but there are SOS and information telephones, and ticket machines.